 I have been an industrial scientist and developer, teacher and manager after doing degrees in physics several decades ago.
+Over the last 25 years I have expanded my knowledge of biochemistry and human physiology.
 On the humanities I have read in music, philosophy, history, economics and social science.
-I have been playing a wide repertoire of piano music for over 60 years.
+I have been playing a wide repertoire of piano music for 70 years.
 I have had success in many things I have done and found good friends among my clients, colleagues and students.
 I have made many mistakes too.

 The other matter that I pondered in the 1950s was the reason that the powerful made decisions on behalf of ‘the people’.
-Was it for selfish petty reasons or for real considerations of the common good.
-Maybe at some point I will comment on that.
+Was it for selfish petty reasons or for real considerations of the common good; my assessment of this has become more negative over the decades.